When is Finding Alice on TV? What is it about?

 The collection was created by The Durrells’ director Roger Goldby, Keely Hawes and author Simon Nye, who additionally penned Males Behaving Badly and 2006 movie Flushed Away.

-Pink Manufacturing Firm’s Nicola Shindler, who beforehand labored on Pleased Valley and Final Tango in Halifax, shall be an government producer on the collection alongside Goldby, Nye and Hawes.
+Pink Manufacturing Firm’s Nicola Shindler, who beforehand labored on Completely satisfied Valley and Final Tango in Halifax, might be an government producer on the collection alongside Goldby, Nye and Hawes.

-ITV’s head of drama Polly Hill mentioned that Hawes shall be unmissable because the collection lead.
+ITV’s head of drama Polly Hill stated that Hawes might be unmissable because the collection lead.
 “This is a brilliant script – emotionally truthful and darkly funny.
 It’s about family and grief and introduces us to the wonderfully original character of Alice.”

 Who stars in Discovering Alice?

+- All-star forged joins Keeley Hawes for brand spanking new ITV drama Discovering Alice

-Keeley Hawes, who is thought for her roles within the Bodyguard, The Durrells and Line of Obligation, is ready to play Alice.
+Keeley Hawes, who is thought for her roles within the Bodyguard, The Durrells and Line of Responsibility, is about to play Alice.

+She’s joined by Joanna Lumley, Kenneth Cranham, Nigel Havers, Jason Merrells, Gemma Jones and Sharon Rooney.

+Alice’s husband Harry might be performed by Merrells, whereas Lumley and Havers play Alice’s dad and mom.

 Add Comment